VirusIn0014/BLACK-PANTHERS-BOT/README.md

 - Your PANTHERS Bot Session Will be saved in your Telegram Saved Message.
 - [![Replit](https://telegra.ph/file/68aacf214a17e366d9b60.jpg)](https://replit.com/@TheHellBot/HellBot?v=1)

-### Terminal
+### TERMUX
-- Open the terminal.
+- Open the TERMUX
 - Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/TheVaders/InVade/master/hell_string.py && python3 hell_string.py`
+`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/sameerpanthi/BLACK-PANTHERS-USERBOT/master/BlackPanther_string.py && python3 BlackPanther_string.py`
 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
-- Your HellBot Session Will be saved in your Telegram Saved Message.
+- Your PanthersBot Session Will be saved in your Telegram Saved Message.

 ------
 ## Disclaimer